Latest posts by Gale Ambassadors (see all)

 There is something strangely eerie about reading past generations’ hopes for the new year.
 The opportunistic creator of Punch Magazine’s light-hearted advertisement below for instance, could not have known that many of the magazine’s readers in 1914 would not live long enough to finish their annual subscription.

 The gift of hindsight allows us to measure to what extent any optimism (or pessimism) towards the New Year was justified.
-As I was writing this article, I began to wonder what future historians will think about my own hopes for 2019.
+As I was writing this article, I began to wonder what future historians will think about my own hopes for the coming year.
 I guess we’ll have to wait and see.
 Nevertheless, while the general progression of history may be out of our hands, there’s many a Victorian writer who would agree that as long as we remain realistic, there’s nothing wrong with a couple of good old-fashioned New Year’s resolutions.